kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 ## Milestones
 * In Milestone 1, we created the landing page, deployed to Digital Ocean, and created four mockup pages.
 We also have two pages that read/write to the database.
 Our latest updates have also been deployed to Digital Ocean.
 (Finished) [M1 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/1)
 * In Milestone 2, we improved the quality of our application.
 We have our pages read and write from the database.
 Our application allows the user to select a vendor in the vendor page and see their menu.
 Using TestCafe, we also implemented the testing of the availability of all pages, whether it be displaying the page or filling out a form with legal inputs.
 (Finished) [M2 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/2)
 * In Milestone 3, we improved our app even more with user/vendor/admin specific options.
 The vendor home page was updated, and now users also have the ability to leave and read reviews for vendors.
-Our tests using TestCafe have been fully updated to check the availability of alll pages.
+Our tests using TestCafe have been fully updated to check the availability of all pages.
 (Completed) [M3 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/3)

 ## Community Feedback